omijaia/omijaia-website/README.md

 # Omijaia - Homepage

 - **Works:** Featuring a collection of projects and works.
-- **About Me:** Providing information about the developer, their skills, hobbies and background.
+- **About Me:** Providing information about the developer, their skills, hobbies, and background.
+- **Development Process:** A comprehensive overview of the development process for client projects.
+- **Get In Touch:** Reach out to discuss potential collaborations or for any inquiries.
 - **Blog:** A platform for sharing insights, thoughts, and experiences related to hobbies and technology.

 ## Main Technologies